How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 That said, it’s clearly getting harder to ‘break in’ to blogging, and it’s taking longer to get to a decent full time income.
 The good news is, there is plenty you can do to speed up the process.
 Keep reading to find out how!

 If you have been blogging for a long time and are feeling a little depressed by your numbers, one possible explanation is you have poor quality and/or unhelpful content dragging down your overall search engine rankings and earnings.
-If you take time to clean up, improve and optimize your older blog posts, it’s likely to pay dividends in terms of higher traffic, higher RPMs and, ultimately more income!
+If you take time to clean up, improve and optimize your older blog posts, it’s likely to pay dividends in terms of higher traffic, higher RPMs and ultimately more income!

 Another possible explanation could be the revenue streams you have chosen.
 If you are still monetizing mainly with ads, you will almost certainly see your income increase if you diversify into one or more of the better paying monetization methods.
 (See below for more on this.)